czeczotka/running-conversions/README.md

 ### how can I run it?

+// TODO

+### how can I use it?

+ * create an activity which would represent a distance over time or a distance at a pace
+ * query the activity for details such as time, pace, distance or splits

 ### what does it do?
  * for a given distance and pace calculate the finish time
 ```